The Walk of Wagner 2025: In the footsteps of the great composer!

 A look at the exhibition in Bayreuth

-Wagner's legacy and cultural importance
+Wagner's legacy and cultural significance

-In summary, it can be said that the Walk of Wagner not only offers a deeper insight into the life of one of the largest composers, but also an important cultural contact point for those who want to appreciate and experience inheritance.Details | |
+In summary, the Walk of Wagner not only offers a deeper insight into the life of one of the greatest composers, but is also an important cultural destination for those who want to appreciate and experience Wagner's legacy.